MachoDrone/Stop-Nosana-node-after-current-job-finishes/README.md

 - Copy all the following for the Installer:
   - `wget -qO finishjob-installer.sh 'https://raw.githubusercontent.com/MachoDrone/Stop-Nosana-node-after-current-job-finishes/main/finishjob-installer.sh' && sudo bash finishjob-installer.sh`

-  -Open a new TTY or Terminal Window
+  - Open a new TTY or Terminal Window
     - start with `./finishjob.sh`

 View while Nosana node is waiting for job to finish.